Rupt/c-explicitly-controlled-testing/README.md

   if (!tect_once(3 == 4)) // We next check this.
     return tect_report();

-  return 0; // => test done.
+  return 0; // => We are done.
 Other return values are yours to interpret.
 }

 int main() {